 Precautions to Take During a Dog’s Heat Cycle

 To ensure your dog’s safety and comfort during her heat cycle, you can take several precautions, such as providing her with fresh water and keeping her in a clean, quiet space.
 You can also speak to your vet about options for managing your dogs heat cycle, such as hormone therapy.

 This could be things such as spaying your male dog or keeping her in a secure location away from intact male dogs.
 You also want to be very careful when you walk her.
 Never take her off leash and be wary of any male dogs in the area.
 Hormonal urges are very powerful so please be very careful if you have to take her outside during her heat cycle to avoid an unwanted pregnancy.

 Your dog is in heat, that is what’s going on.
 The best way to prevent this from happening is to spay your female pets, which is a reasonable thing to do if you do not plan on breeding your dog.

 So what now?
 If you have noticed some unusual behavior or discharge, your dog is likely at the stage of proestrus or estrus.
-You’ll have to be tough and hold in there though, because once started, the cycle cannot be interrupted.
-As mentioned before, the best option to prevent your doge from going into heat is to spay her, however, if heat has already started, your must wait for it to end before doing the surgery.
+You’ll have to be tough and hang in there though, because once started, the cycle cannot be interrupted.
+As mentioned before, the best option to prevent your dog from going into heat is to spay her.
+However, if heat has already started, you must wait for it to end before doing the spay surgery.
 In order to help you with the struggle in the meantime, here are several tips to help you on your way.